 Please make every effort to arrive on time.
 If we have other school groups scheduled to visit, your time at the museum may not be extended due to a late arrival.
-Tours who arrive late will only receive a partial tour.

-- Please divide students into groups of 10 with at least one adult chaperone before you arrive at the Museum.
+- Please divide students into groups of 5-10 with at least one adult chaperon before you arrive at the Museum.

 - A handicap ramp is available on the southwest corner on the building.

 - If weather permits please leave coats on the bus.

-- Please leave backpacks, lunch bags, and water bottles on the bus.
+- Please leave backpacks, other large bags, lunches, and water bottles on the bus.